Mitzvah tank: Appearance and description

 Mitzvah tanks can be vans, travel trailers, recreational vehicles, campervan or pickup trucks.
 On Sukkot, vehicles may be fitted with a portable Sukkah (the Sukkah-mobile).
 Mitzvah tanks are put into operation on the eve of major Jewish holidays and Fridays prior to Shabbat.
 The vehicles often have large banners or logos on them, extolling some aspect of Judaism or displaying images of Rabbi Schneerson and about Moshiach's imminent arrival.
 Some Mitzvah Tanks have external speakers attached which are used to play klezmer-style music.
 The tanks, usually manned by young male Lubavitch students in the Yeshiva of Tomchei Temimim, park in areas with heavy people-traffic and seek Jews to perform Mitzvahs by asking passers-by: "Are you Jewish?"

+A contemporary variation began in 2026, when Hasidic journalist Shloime Zionce launched a planned 50-state outreach journey in a Jewish-themed Tesla Cybertruck stocked with tefillin and Shabbat candles.